 Mesphit's romance route as a whole throws more question into Saren/Elenor's happiness in slavery since his route deals heavily with freedom.

 Incompatible Orientation: As it's implied Draco's romantic interest lies primarily in men through Saren's dialogue in his path and Elenor's inability to romance him, some of the early dialogue when the characters assume he's the (attempting) Bromantic FoilLoveable Sex Maniac archetype comes of as quite hilarious through replay, especially since he seems puzzled by their insinuations more than once.
-Humorously, it more or less saves the day, since Jul finds him to be the only member of the party who doesn't find her attractive enough to seduce with her charm magic.
+Humorously, it more or less saves the day, as Draco is not charmed by Jul when she uses her magic.
+Neither is Dora, but it could simply be that Jul didn't get to Dora yet.

 Jerk with a Heart of Gold: Rei is a violent assassin with an abrasive personality, lax morals, and a violent Big Brother Instinct towards his adoptive sibling, but he does genuinely mean well.
 Apolimesho is a sour, racist old man, but he is also a Reasonable Authority Figure willing to put aside his prejudices in the name of peace who, in his backstory, has made a huge number of personal sacrifices for the good of the world... and, over the course of the game, sacrifices even more.
 Losing his job is the least of his problems.